 Networking groups.
 Alright, maybe you don’t have the professional background a company is looking for.
 But perhaps you have something else to offer.
 Do you belong to a community networking organization, such as a Rotary Club, or County Business Association, or Chamber of Commerce?
 These organizations frequently have physicians or other healthcare professionals as members, and those might very well be the customers a pharmaceutical company wants to target in your area.
 If you have a strong base of contacts in the healthcare sector, don’t hesitate to mention that in your resume and cover letter when applying for pharmaceutical sales rep jobs.
 It could make a difference.

 Do your homework.
 Before sending out a resume, do some research on the company you’re applying to and be able to discuss some of their products in your cover letter, and in an interview, if you receive one.
-This not only shows self-motivation, something that’s critical for any sales position, but also that you’re capable of understanding the scientific aspects of the products, which you’ll need to do when you discuss them with clients if you get the job.
+This not only shows self-motivation, something that’s critical for any sales position but also that you’re capable of understanding the scientific aspects of the products, which you’ll need to do when you discuss them with clients if you get the job.

 Brand yourself effectively.
 Before you ever send out a resume or cover letter, you should prepare a personal branding statement that in one or two sentences gives a succinct description of you and what you have to offer to a company.
 It should highlight your skills and also give an impression of you.
 Are you an assertive, hard-hitting business person?
 Then use action-packed adjectives.
 Are you more of a genial, humorous person?
 Don’t be afraid to adjust the tone of your statement to reflect this.

 Know what you’re getting in to.
-Pharmaceutical sales frequently requires a lot of travel.
+Pharmaceutical sales frequently require a lot of travel.
 If this is something you’re comfortable with, mention that in your resume or cover letter.
 The same goes for relocation, working long or odd hours, and being able to handle long sales cycles.
-Pharmaceutical sales frequently entails long, protracted negotiations because physicians are not always open to trying new products.
+Pharmaceutical sales frequently entail long, protracted negotiations because physicians are not always open to trying new products.
 It will be your job to gradually bring them around to breaking their long-held opinions and habits.

 Recommendations.
 Even if you aren’t in the life sciences or sales professions right now, if you can find people in those industries to give you strong recommendations that could help your cause.